All Episodes

 Even the local reporter finally asked her after she had made this comment.

-What policies have you enacted, or what changes have you enacted to steer us in the right direction?
+What changes have you enacted to steer us in the right direction?

-And it goes back to the same thing.
+And it goes back to the same thing, the George Bush policies.

-It's like uh you you just sit there and you want to bang your head on the wall.
+It's like you just sit there and you want to bang your head on the wall.

 Just stop it.

-You know, if I were Granholm, I would have answered that question a different way.
+You know, if I were Grandholm, I would have answered that question in a different way.

 No, you don't go there.

-People are asking, you know, you're you got your standards are too high here.
+People are asking, you know, your standards are too high here.

-See, in in some in some circles it is racist to mention that uh is the Kwame Kilpatrick is in jail.
+See, in some circles, it is racist to mention that Kwame Kilpatrick is in jail, but he is.

-By the way, speaking of Michigan and Detroit, our affiliate there, WJR Radio is uh is gonna uh broadcast the automotive round table on their website, WJR.com.
+By the way, speaking of Michigan and Detroit, our affiliate there, WJR Radio, is going to broadcast the automotive roundtable on their website, WJR.com.

-It's gonna originate in their studio and be heard throughout the ABC Radio Network tomorrow night.
+It's going to originate in their studio and be heard throughout the ABC Radio Network tomorrow night.

-And I wanted to mention this to you because you know they're they're right in the thick of things here with the auto bailout, and WJR is the community leader in uh in Detroit, so it's on their website, it'll be all over the ABC network tomorrow night, automotive round table.
+And I wanted to mention this to you because they're right in the thick of things here with the auto bailout.

 Just go to WJR.com and you get all the details.